Red Currant Bakery

 • Be sure to soak the dried cherries for at least 30 minutes before adding them to the brownies.
 This helps prevent them from drying out and adds a little moisture to the brownies.

 • Melt the butter carefully, it can be done in a microwave or a sauce pot.
 If melting in the microwave, do so in 10-15 second increments.
-Once melted add in the sugar, whisk together, and heat again in increments until it is shiny but not bubbling.
+Once melted add in the sugar, whisk together, and heat again in increments until it is shiny.

 • Don’t over bake the brownies, if you do they will become dry and brittle.